jalopezg-git/jalopezg-git.github.io/_posts/2023-11-20-Git-from-noob-to-expert.md

 The talk covers git foundational concepts (e.g., blob / tree / commit objects, refs, index), as well as a quick overview of usual porcelain commands and scratching the surface of the plumbing layer.

 Due to the general interest, the talk was given not only for the members of the [ARCOS-UC3M](https://github.com/arcosuc3m) research group, but also for other audiences.
-The slides are up [here](https://github.com/jalopezg-git/Git_There-Be-Dragons/raw/master/GitTalk.pdf), just in case it can help other people!
+The slides are up [here](https://github.com/jalopezg-git/Git_There-Be-Dragons/raw/master/GitTalk.pdf), just in case it can help other people :slightly_smiling_face:!